s3xysteak/unplugin-export-collector/README.md

 export const getThree = () => 3

 export * from './func1' // export from another file.
+export * from 'vue' // reExport from deps will be ignored.
 ```

 in `src/func1.ts` is: